 The hike was a gradual climb and the weather was quite sunny.
 En-route we took plenty of pictures of the prevalent flora and fauna.
-We spotted some really beautiful flowers such as whorl flower, orchids and birds such as magpies.
-It was enjoyable to be amidst the jungle, listening to orchestra of birds and the whispering of pines.
+We spotted some really beautiful flowers such as whorl flower, orchids, and birds such as magpies.
+It was enjoyable to be amidst the jungle, listening to the orchestra of birds and the whispering of pines.
 It was absolutely blissful.

 The route is quite steep from here and a real test of one’s endurance & strength.
 We came to know that this route is usually taken by locals and their cattle while the other one is an easy trail to the village.

 The weather changed suddenly from sunny to overcast.
 It started drizzling.
 Earlier we thought to wait for a while and let the rain subside but Paras insisted to move on so that we could reach early as it might get even worse.
 The weather in mountains changes just in few minutes.
-After waiting for about 10 minutes we decided to move on but we could feel the fatigue so we rested for few minutes in between, where we could.
+After waiting for about 10 minutes we decided to move on but we could feel the fatigue so we rested for a few minutes in between, where we could.
 The weather was quite cold due to the drop in temperature because of the drizzle.
 We reached the Grahan village at about 3:40 PM.
 We took around 4 hours to reach Grahan from Kasol.
 There is something divine in the mountains that always motivates me to keep moving and the fatigue just vanishes in no time.

 Arriving in Grahan is a tranquil sight with its wooden houses, lush greenery, pure mountain air to breathe and beautiful vistas to witness.
 I was wondering, why can’t I be in this place forever which brings so much joy to me, irradiating all worldly worries.

 I enjoyed each & every moment of mine in Grahan.
 The villagers were simple and hospitable.
 There is no mobile connectivity in the village and it is better to make your phone calls before beginning the trek.
 Grahan houses various cafes and home stays.
 The Hebrew- English signage is all over the village.
 One wonders how it can happen in such a remote village located at such at such altitude.
 We were welcomed by the children playing in the temple complex of the village.
 We were totally mesmerized by the rustic beauty of the old traditional houses with pitched roofs.
-We learnt that these houses are very old, some of them were 200 years old.
+We learned that these houses are very old, some of them were 200 years old.
 The houses had surreal views and each one was picturesque.
 It seemed like a perfect little world.

 History of Grahan

 It is said that Grahan was first located near Malana village, the village of taboos.
 Some of the elders decided to migrate deep into the Parvati valley tributaries.
 The villagers from the Grahan are only outsiders who the Malana people consider equals.
-So much so, that they allow them to visit there temples and enter their houses.
+So much so, that they allow them to visit their temples and enter their houses.
 Consumption of alcohol is completely banned in the village.
 Signs indicating not drink alcohol have been put in the trek trail as well.